ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 architecture (also known as AArch64 or ARM64).

-In principle however, everything should be portable to Linux & Intel/AMD with relatively small effort.
+In principle however, everything should be portable to Linux & Intel/AMD with relatively small effort (see the [guidelines](#guidelines-for-porting-the-guide-to-linuxx8664)).
 Having it run on Windows would probably require more work, though.

 Since we'll run several VMs at once, a decent amount of RAM is recommended, preferably at least 32GB.